Colombia, FARC rebels begin peace talks in Oslo

 As well as being a personal victory for Santos, a successful end to the talks would increase the Andean nation's weight in investment portfolios after years of being considered one of the world's most dangerous places to visit and do business.

-Direct foreign investment this year is expected to reach approximately $17 billion, a record, and well above the $2 billion it attracted in 2002.
+Direct foreign investment this year is expected to reach approximately $17 billion (10.5 billion pounds), a record, and well above the $2 billion it attracted in 2002.
 Back then, the FARC was at its strongest and able to easily launch attacks on the capital, Bogota.

 Still, peace with the FARC will by no means end violence in Colombia as drug trafficking and criminal gangs - many born out of the demobilization of right-wing paramilitary groups - will continue to operate across the nation.